tommy-anderson/autumn-qa-task-2025/README.md

 ### Automated Testing

-The candidate is expected to write automated tests for the application, by choosing either Cypress or Playwright as the testing framework.
+The candidate is expected to write automated tests for the application, using Playwright as the testing framework.
 Here is what should be covered

 - 5 user stories